sk1122/www/src/pages/thoughts/parallel-execution.md

 Blockchain VMs are trying to parallelize transaction execution since quite a time and few have already achieved success in doing that.

-But first of all, let' discuss
+But first of all, let's discuss

 ## What is Parallel Transaction Execution?